Codecademy/docs/content/python/concepts/built-in-functions/terms/getattr/getattr.md

 ---
-Title: "getattr()"
+Title: 'getattr()'
-Description: "Returns the value of the named property in the specified object."
+Description: 'Returns the value of the named property in the specified object.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'